Last updated on 21/10/2024

 They reached the Saint Gotthard Pass at around midday, after twenty kilometres of travel from Erstfeld.
 Michael noticed that the road surface was composed of tiny granite blocks arranged in fan-like patterns.
 He could see streams running with water that was deep green in colour.
 They climbed the winding pass towards its summit.
 The streams that were green, lower down, now gave way to waters that were crystal clear.
 The rocks were covered in patches of green and orange lichen, Michael noted in his book.
 The coach climbed higher and higher towards the summit.

 Even though it was the middle of July, there was a blizzard as they climbed towards the upper reaches of the pass.
 The hillsides were covered in snow and the air was full of mist.
 Michael was excited at seeing snow during the height of summer.
-Cars were queueing to get through and many turned back, fearing that they would be stuck in the snow-storm if they continued.
+Cars were queueing to get through and many turned back, fearing that they would be stuck in the snowstorm if they continued.
 The coach driver said he had seen nothing like it in twenty years.
 The blizzard was forming deep drifts in gullies and ravines beside the road.
-Richard put on his sun glasses to protect is eyes from the glare.
+Richard put on his sunglasses to protect his eyes from the glare.
 At one point the driver was debating with the tour guide whether they should turn back.

-At the summit of the pass (six thousand, five hundred feet according to the tour guide’s announcement), the coached stopped at a typically Swiss-style wooden chalet, a layer of snow piled high on its pointed roof.
+At the summit of the pass (six thousand, five hundred feet according to the tour guide’s announcement), the coach stopped at a typically Swiss-style wooden chalet, a layer of snow piled high on its pointed roof.
 The holiday-makers left the warmth of the coach to have coffee and buy souvenirs.
 Michael purchased a small triangular pennant, embossed with the Swiss flag and the words ‘St. Gotthard Pass.’
-He left his friend, who was talking to the other travelers, and walked around admiring the scenery.
-In places the snow was two feet thick and had been wafted into even deeper drifts in the more sheltered corners.
+He left his friend, who was talking to the other travellers and walked around admiring the scenery.
+In places, the snow was two feet thick and had been wafted into even deeper drifts in the more sheltered corners.

 Down to the Adriatic

-It was not long before the coach was snaking its way round the hair-pin bends of the pass on the southern side.
+It was not long before the coach was snaking its way round the hairpin bends of the pass on the southern side.
 They descended out of the snow and everything was clear, just as it had been in the lower reaches of the other side.
-Through the window Michael could see the road below, like a coil of rope looping contortedly down the side of the mountain.
+Through the window, Michael could see the road below, like a coil of rope looping contortedly down the side of the mountain.
 As the coach turned the tight corners, its front end hung precariously over the edge of the road.
 To Michael, it looked like they were about to plunge into the ravine below.
 Leaving the pass behind them, they arrived on the motorway and were soon gliding along it at speed.
-As they headed towards Lugano, a furious thunder storm broke out.
+As they headed towards Lugano, a furious thunderstorm broke out.
 At 3 p.m. the coach stopped for dinner at a hotel beside the lake.
 Michael was served with a bowl of soup that contained vegetable matter of indeterminate origins.
 This was followed by a frugal helping of meat with a small serving of boiled potatoes.
 Michael said ‘What kind of animal do you think this meat comes from?’

 Richard replied, ‘Probably one of the goats we saw on the way here.’